 My mother always tells me what separates a great movie from a classic movie is usually the soundtrack.
-Which I think we can all agree that films like Jaws, Terminator 2, Spaghetti westerns, and Star Wars wouldn’t be the same without their memorable tunes.
+Which I think we can all agree is true in films like Jaws, Terminator 2, Spaghetti westerns, and Star Wars wouldn’t be the same without their memorable tunes.
 Just hearing their respected musical score can spark visions of your favorite scenes from each movie.
 The same can be said about stunt people.
-You can have the best film director and editor in the business, but their vision won’t make it to the big screen if the stunts aren’t performed by the best people.
+You can have the best film director and editor in the business, but their vision doesn’t make it to the big screen if the stunts can’t be performed.
 Carey Loftin made a lifelong career of bringing the visions of some of the greatest film directors in history to life as a stunt driver.

 You may not recognize the name, or if you do its vague and fuzzy from sitting in the back log of your memory bank, but you will most definitely recognize his portfolio.
 Some say he was the “Greatest car man in the business.”
 If you watch any film from the late 1930’s to the late 1990’s there is a good chance Loftin worked on it as a stuntman, driver, coordinator, or actor.
 The list of ionic movies he has been a part of is truly remarkable.

 Starting on Two Wheels

 Born in Blountstown, Florida, in 1914, but growing up in Hattiesburg, Mississippi, Loftin began his career in show business as a member of a traveling motorcycle stunt show in the early 1930’s at the age of 19.
 The story of how he was hired for the show is a perfect example of the type of character Loftin was, but first I have to mention his first motorcycle.